huxiaohei/goalds/README.md

 GoMap is an encapsulation of Golang's native map structure.

+## set

+Set is implemented based on the Golang's native map structure..
+Support the basic operations of sets, such as union, intersection, difference set.

 ## bitmap

 Bitmap is a container that encapsulates a bit array.
 It is implemented as an adapter on top of the []byte.
 It is mainly used to solve the problem of deduplication of large data sets.